 For Patients & Caregivers

-Bottom Line: Borage may be helpful in treating rheumatoid arthritis, but there is no evidence that it can treat menopausal symptoms, depression, dermatitis or other serious medical conditions.
+Borage may be helpful for rheumatoid arthritis, but there is no evidence that it can treat other medical conditions.

-- To reduce inflammation and pain associated with arthritis
+Some clinical trials suggest borage oil may help reduce inflammation and pain associated with arthritis.

 No scientific evidence supports this use.